 Treating congenital nephrotic syndrome

-Sometimes, parents can be trained to administer the protein at home and your child will be regularly reviewed in a clinic, where their blood pressure, growth, weight, kidney function and bone health will be monitored.
+Sometimes, parents can be trained to administer the treatment at home and your child will be regularly reviewed in a clinic, where their blood pressure, growth, weight, kidney function and bone health will be monitored.

-This means they will be dependent on dialysis (a machine that replicates kidney function) from an early age until they can receive a kidney transplant.
+This means they'll be dependent on dialysis (a machine that replicates kidney function) from an early age until they can receive a kidney transplant.

 Read more about kidney transplants.